 |Time of Examination (Paper-I / Paper-II / Paper-III)||Candidate’s Parent Signature|

-On the day of the exam, a candidate must mandatorily carry the JEE Main Admit Card.
-However, it is not the only document that a candidate has to carry.
-A candidate may also be asked to show a government-issued ID as a valid proof of identity.
+On the day of the exam, the candidate must mandatorily carry the JEE Main 2021 Admit Card.
+However, it is not the only document that is to be carried.
+A candidate may also be asked to show a government-issued photo ID, as a valid proof of identity.
 To be considered admissible to the centre on the date of exam, the candidates must bring the below-listed documents to the venue:

-- Valid Photo ID (Aadhar Card, PAN Card, Voter ID, Passport)
+- A Government-issued photo ID (Aadhar Card, Passport, PAN Card, Voter ID)

 - PwD Certificate

-JEE Main 2020 Exam Centres will be present in all the major cities across India.
+JEE Main 2021 Exam Centres will be based in all the major cities across India.
 The candidates may choose up to 4 centres where they would prefer to take the exam.
-NTA will make the best of efforts to allocate the exam centre as per the order of preference.
+NTA will make the best of efforts to allocate the exam centre in the order of preference.

 - Authority: The decision of the NTA regarding the allotment of Exam Centre, Date, and Shift shall be final.
 So no candidate can request a change in the exam centre.

-Important Note: Candidates failing to carry a valid photo ID proof (Aadhaar/Voter ID Card) along with the JEE Main 2020 Admit Card/Hall Ticket to the Exam Centre will not be allowed inside the examination hall.
+Important Note: Candidates failing to produce a valid photo ID proof (Aadhaar/Voter ID Card) along with the JEE Main 2021 Admit Card/Hall Ticket to the Exam Centre will not be allowed inside the examination hall.

-Being thorough with the JEE Main 2020 Exam Pattern gives the candidate a competitive and strategic advantage.
-Given below is the mode in which JEE Main 2020 will be conducted for various courses:
+Being thorough with the JEE Main 2021 Exam Pattern shall give the candidate a strategic advantage.
+Given below are the various modes in which JEE Main 2021 will be conducted for different courses:

-An overview of the JEE Main 2020 Exam Pattern is given below:
+Some of the important facts relevant to the JEE Main Exam Pattern 2021 are given below:

-- Question Type: The JEE Main 2020 question paper will have Multiple Choice Questions (MCQs) for Paper-I and Paper-II except Drawing.
-Drawing is a subjective type.
+- Question Type: The first and the second paper will have various Multiple Choice Questions (MCQs).
+Drawing is a subjective type of paper.

-- Topics: The JEE Main Question paper will comprise of the following topics:
+- Topics: The JEE Main Question Paper 2021 will comprise of the following topics:

 - Paper-I: Physics, Chemistry, and Mathematics